 Meowing for Attention at Night

 If your cat is active, curious, and loves to play, then they may be waking you up at night with their meows seeking your attention.
 Cats will do many things to get attention, including scratching at your bedroom door, pawing at you, bumping into you, flopping down on the floor in front of you and, of course, meowing.
-If your cat is crying for your attention while you're trying to sleep, the best thing you can do in the moment is to try to ignore them.
+If your cat is crying for your attention while you're trying to sleep, the best thing you can do in the moment is to ignore them.
 This is of course hard for some people, but if you give your cat attention while they are meowing for it, you will only be reinforcing the unwanted behavior.
 Even if you give your cat negative attention by yelling at it, you are still giving it attention.
-Earplugs may be your only solution until you can try to prevent the nightly meowing.
+Earplugs may be your only solution until you can prevent the nightly meowing.

 Meowing for Food at Night

 Did you forget to feed your cat?
 Cats often cry for food or treats and a hungry cat at night is not a quiet cat.
 You won't get much sleep if your cat is hungry, so make sure you feed it before going to bed.
 Do not get up in response to its cries at night, as this will only teach your cat that you will feed it when it meows at you.
 If you have a difficult work schedule or are concerned about forgetting to feed your cat, consider an automatic cat feeder that controls the meal time and amount of food your cat will get.
 This will guarantee a regular feeding schedule and your cat is less likely to associate you with getting fed.
+Also make sure that your cat always has access to clean water to eliminate thirst as a reason for nighttime activity and noise.

 Meowing Because of Cognitive Dysfunction